Chilperic I: Life

 Immediately after the death of his father in 561, he endeavoured to take possession of the whole kingdom, seized the treasure amassed in the royal town of Berny and entered Paris.
-His brothers, however, compelled him to divide the kingdom with them, and Soissons, together with Amiens, Arras, Cambrai, Thérouanne, Tournai, and Boulogne fell to Chilperic's share.
-His eldest brother Charibert received Paris, the second eldest brother Guntram received Burgundy with its capital at Orléans, and Sigebert received Austrasia.
-On the death of Charibert in 567, Chilperic's estates were augmented when the brothers divided Charibert's kingdom among themselves and agreed to share Paris.
+His brothers, however, compelled him to divide the kingdom with them, and Soissons, together with Amiens, Arras, Cambrai, Thérouanne, Tournai and Boulogne fell to Chilperic's share.
+His eldest brother Charibert received Paris, the second-eldest brother Guntram received Burgundy with its capital at Orléans, and Sigebert received Austrasia.
+On the death of Charibert in 567, Chilperic's estates were augmented when the brothers divided Charibert's kingdom among themselves and agreed to share Paris and the territory around it.

 Not long after his accession, however, he was at war with Sigebert, with whom he would long remain in a state of—at the very least—antipathy.
-Sigebert defeated him and marched to Soissons, where he defeated and imprisoned Chilperic's eldest son, Theudebert.
+This started when Sigebert marched against the Avars and defeated them possibly in Thuringia and possibly pushed them out of the Elbe.
+Chilperic, seeing that his brother was far from his lands, attacked Reims and took it.
+Soon Sigebert returned however and took Reims and marched to Soissons, where he defeated, seized the city, and imprisoned Chilperic's eldest son, Theudebert.
 The war flared in 567, at the death of Charibert.
 Chilperic immediately invaded Sigebert's new lands, but Sigebert defeated him.
-Chilperic later allied with Guntram against Sigebert (573), but Guntram changed sides and Chilperic again lost the war.
+Chilperic later allied with Guntram against Sigebert (573), but Guntram changed sides due to fear of a large army Sigebert gathered past the Rhine and he crossed through Burgundy to bypass Chilperic's strong defenses.
+Chilperic again lost the war.

 When Sigebert married Brunhilda, daughter of the Visigothic sovereign in Spain (Athanagild), Chilperic also wished to make a brilliant marriage.
 He had already repudiated his first wife, Audovera, and had taken as his concubine a serving-woman called Fredegund.
 He accordingly dismissed Fredegund, and married Brunhilda's sister, Galswintha.
 But he soon tired of his new partner, and one morning Galswintha was found strangled in her bed.
 A few days afterwards Chilperic married Fredegund.